luiswirth/bsc-thesis/src/matter/mesh.typ

 into all FEEC algorithm routines.

-In general a simplicial complex need not have manifold topology, since it can represent more general topological spaces beyond manifolds.
+In general a simplicial complex need not have manifold topology, since it can represent more general topological spaces beyond manifolds @hatcher:algtop.
 Our PDE framework however needs domains to be manifold.
 For this reason we will restrict our data structure to this.
 As a consequence our simplicial complex will be pure, meaning every $k$-subsimplex is contained in at